Diaz, Padres bullpen dominate in 4-2 win over Rockies

 TRAINER’S ROOM

-Padres: Darvish, according to manager Jayce Tingler, will most likely not participate in Tuesday’s All-Star Game on Tuesday after he departed Thursday’s start after just three innings. … LHP Blake Snell (gastroenteritis) was placed on the on the 10-day injured IL, retroactive to July 6. … LHP Drew Pomeranz (left forearm inflammation) was placed on the 10-day IL, retroactive to July 7.
+Padres: Darvish will most likely not participate in Tuesday’s All-Star Game after he departed Thursday’s start after just three innings. … LHP Blake Snell (gastroenteritis) was placed on the on the 10-day injured IL, retroactive to July 6. … LHP Drew Pomeranz (left forearm inflammation) was placed on the 10-day IL, retroactive to July 7.

 UP NEXT